fecgov/fec-pattern-library/README.md

 # betaFEC Pattern Library & Style Guide

-This is the collection of styles and design patterns that make up beta.fec.gov.
+This is the collection of styles and design patterns that make up the new fec.gov.
 It is built on [Fractal](http://fractal.build/guide).

 The guide is broken down into sections according to SCSS directories on [fec-style](http://www.github.com/18F/fec-style):